Peter of Damascus: Works

-The neptic works of Peter of Damascus form a wide array of practical spiritual advice written for monastics.
+The works of Peter of Damascus form a wide array of practical spiritual advice written for monastics.
 He emphasizes the importance of both ascetic labor and of the grace of God in salvation.

 According to the Greek Index Project, there are 107 known manuscripts with writings attributed to Peter of Damascus.
-These writings are replete with quotations from the Fathers, including Athanasius of Alexandria, Anthony the Great, Basil of Caesarea, Dionysius the Areopagite, Isaac the Syrian, John of Damascus, John Chrysostom, and Abba Philimon.
+These writings are replete with quotations from the Church Fathers, including Athanasius of Alexandria, Anthony the Great, Basil of Caesarea, Dionysius the Areopagite, Isaac the Syrian, John of Damascus, John Chrysostom, and Abba Philimon.
 Since Peter writes that he never owned any books or possessions, it is likely that he wrote all of these quotes from memory.
 This would explain his occasional slight misquotations.

 There are two general schools of thought with regard to the originality of Peter of Damascus' spiritual teachings.
-On the one hand, historian Jean Gouillard maintains that there is little originality in Peter's work, but rather that he faithfully teaches exactly what was handed down to him from the Fathers.
+On the one hand, historian Jean Gouillard maintains that there is little originality in Peter's work, but rather that he teaches only what was handed down to him from the Fathers.
 In Gouillard's own words, "In summary, entirely concentrated on putting into clear formulas the teachings of the greatest contemplatives of the east, the Damascene does not invent, nor does he prepare anything."
 This dismissal could explain the lack of academic research on Peter of Damascus.
 On the other hand, Rev. Dr. Greg Peters argues that Peter did in fact contribute to spiritual theology with original work, "Although Gouillard correctly places Peter in the mainstream of the Byzantine monastic tradition, he fails to do complete justice to Peter's innovative use of that tradition."

-A notable theme in Peter's writing is his position that salvation is not only for monastics, but for laypeople as well.
-For example, he writes in one place that "marriage is natural" and that "if someone wants to be saved, no person or no time, place or occupation can prevent him."
-These words reveal his position that the spiritual life is available to both monastics and non-monastics even if monasticism was seen as superior.
-As Bishop Kallistos Ware says, "Although writing for monks, he [Peter] insists that salvation and spiritual knowledge are within the reach of everyone; continual prayer is possible in all situations without exception."
+A notable theme in Peter's writing is his affirmation that salvation is not only for monastics, but for laypeople as well.
+For example, he writes in one place that "marriage is natural" and that "if someone wants to be saved, no person or no time, place or occupation can prevent him".
+These words reveal his position that the spiritual life is available to both monastics and non-monastics, even if the life of monasticism was seen as superior.
+As Bishop Kallistos Ware wrote, "Although writing for monks, he [Peter] insists that salvation and spiritual knowledge are within the reach of everyone; continual prayer is possible in all situations without exception."